A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 (Medigap premiums are not considered an HSA-eligible expense, so tax-free HSA funds cannot be used to pay them.
 And non-Medicare premiums are generally never an expense that can be covered with tax-free HSA funds, unless you’re receiving unemployment benefits or covered under COBRA.
 All of this is clarified in IRS Publication 969.)

 Long-term care costs can also be paid with tax-free HSA funds.
 Long-term care is not covered by Medicare, and long-term care insurance tends to be quite expensive.
-If you’re able to consistently save money in an HSA over the course of several decades, you could end up with a sizeable chunk of money that can be used, tax-free, to cover the cost of long-term care.
+If you’re able to consistently save money in an HSA over several decades, you could end up with a sizeable chunk of money that can be used, tax-free, to cover the cost of long-term care.

 Health savings accounts get mixed reviews